hplp/2025-fpga-design-projects-fpgaall/README.md

    .
 Matplotlib/Seaborn (for visualization)
 e.
 Resources:
   We will used a dataset from Kaggle with lung cancer image
-## Expected Outcomes:
-(Describe what you expect to deliver at the end of the project)

 ## Key Tasks/Steps for the Project:

-# 1. Research & Literature Review (Week 1)
+1. Research & Literature Review (Week 1)

-# Objective: Understand existing CNN-based image classification methods and FPGA accelerators.
+ Objective: Understand existing CNN-based image classification methods and FPGA accelerators.

-# Tasks:
+Tasks:

 .
 Study the most commonly used CNN architectures for image classification (e.g., LeNet, AlexNet, VGGNet, ResNet).
 .
 Explore FPGA-based CNN accelerators.